FarmonApp/farmonapp.github.io/docs/Agronomic Practices/Nutrient Management.en.md

+---
+title: Nutrient Management
+description: Learn about the nutrient management practices for growing camelina.
+---
 # Nutrient Management

 Fertilization needs vary depending on the previous crop.
 After cereals, 40 kg/ha nitrogen is essential, while after peas, only 10 kg/ha may be needed or no fertilization at all.